-The phrase “public housing” often brings to mind images of crowded and squalid slums.
+The phrase “public housing” often brings to mind images of crowded, squalid, and dangerous slums.
 This is not at all the case for Singapore, though.

 Singaporean public housing estates, of which over 80 percent of locals reside, are clean, well maintained, and serviced by many recreational facilities.
 Many estates also have sprawling parks, with the estates themselves all well-connected by the subway (MRT) system.

-For travel photographers, a night shot of "HDB blocks" could thus be considered a must for any photographic portfolio featuring nights in Singapore.
-On another note, the overall affordability and quality of such homes contributed much to the political popularity of the PAP among Singaporeans.
+For travel photographers, a night shot of "HDB blocks" could thus be considered a must for any photographic portfolio featuring Singapore at night.
+On another note, the overall affordability and quality of such homes contributed much to the political popularity of the above-mentioned PAP among Singaporeans.
 One could go to the extent of saying successful public housing is a cornerstone of the PAP’s sustained victories at the polls.

 8. Downtown Residences

-As mentioned above, Singapore counts among the most densely populated cities in the world.
-At most parts of the island, urban build-ups extend as far as the eye can see.
-As dreary as this might sound, at night, the city-state transforms into a sea of light.
-One that is mesmerizing at the right vantage spots.
+As mentioned in the introduction, Singapore counts among the most densely populated cities in the world.
+In most parts of the island, urban build-ups extend as far as the eye can see.
+As dreary as this might sound, at night, the city-state transforms into a sea of light that would thrill any night photographer.
+One that is mesmerizing when viewed from the right vantage spots.